ainneo/RG-FE-Test/README.md

 ## About this Project

 This project was built with React.js showcasing vanilla JavaScript, CSS, and responsive design.
 I used React Scroll for scrolling, Styled Components for styling, and Aos library for animations.
 Please checkout the responsive navagition bar and overall responsiveness.
-The hero font only fades in onpage load and not onpage scroll like the other animations.
+The hero font only fades in on page load and not on page scroll like the other animations.
 I would greatly appreciate feedback and questions regarding the code.

 #### See it live here: [RoosterGrin](https://roostergrin.netlify.app/)